TheAntiParkingCompany/ShowYouCare/README.md

 The phone app source can be found [here](https://github.com/TheAntiParkingCompany/ShowYouCareApp),  with the latest release [here](https://github.com/TheAntiParkingCompany/ShowYouCare/tree/master/releases).
 The API source code, fronting a Postgres database can be found [here](https://github.com/TheAntiParkingCompany/3rd-attempt), with the deployement [here](https://anti-parking-api.herokuapp.com/).
 You can explore the API, using the Swagger UI, [here](https://anti-parking-api.herokuapp.com/docs).
 The SPWA source code, which provides the sticker generation, and per scanning can be found [here](https://github.com/TheAntiParkingCompany/SPWA_GenerateStickers).
-But should be [here](https://theantiparkingcompany.github.io/ShowYouCare/) -- soon!

-The SPWA deployement for sticker generation can be found [here](https://cerealsuperhero.github.io/SPWA_GenerateStickers/generate/).
+The SPWA deployement for sticker generation can be found [here](https://TheAntiParkingCompany.github.io/SPWA_GenerateStickers/generate/).
-The SPWA deployement which provides the perp scanning, can be found [here](https://cerealsuperhero.github.io/SPWA_GenerateStickers/response/).
+The SPWA deployement which provides the perp scanning, can be found [here](https://TheAntiParkingCompany.github.io/SPWA_GenerateStickers/response/).

 ----------